Shaan224/Movie-Recommendation-System-App-deployed-with-Heroku/README.md

 ## Introduction

-In this repo I have built a Content Based Movie Recommendation System and deployed it on Heroku.
+In this repo, I have built a Content-Based Movie Recommendation System and deployed it on Heroku.

 ## Datasets
 * [**IMDB 5000 Movie Dataset**](https://www.kaggle.com/carolzhangdc/imdb-5000-movie-dataset)